mminer/mminer.github.com/_posts/2015-01-25-docker-dev-environment-for-web-app.md

 #### -onbuild

 Several of the official Docker base images have a useful -onbuild variant.
 [The one we're using](https://github.com/docker-library/python/blob/e236058d5c3601af1d38ba27b4fe217c5d678c02/3.4/onbuild/Dockerfile), in addition to installing Python and Pip in the image, also copies our source code to the */usr/src/app/* directory and installs packages listed in *requirements.txt*.
-It's a minor convenience, but it saves some boilerplate from our *Dockerfile*.
+It's a minor convenience, but it saves boilerplate from our *Dockerfile*.
 There's -onbuild variants for [Node.js](https://registry.hub.docker.com/_/node/), [Ruby](https://registry.hub.docker.com/_/ruby/), and [Go](https://registry.hub.docker.com/_/golang/) also.
 Highly recommended.

 ## Fire It Up